Network Science PhD Program

 The Network Science PhD program at Northeastern University is a pioneering interdisciplinary program that provides the tools and concepts aimed at understanding the structure and dynamics of networks arising from the interplay of human behavior, socio-technical infrastructures, information diffusion and biological agents.

-The PhD in Network Science is an interdisciplinary program supported jointly by the Bouvé College of Health Sciences, D’Amore-McKim School of Business, College of Arts, Media and Design, College of Science, College of Social Sciences and Humanities, and Khoury College of Computer Sciences.
+The PhD in Network Science is an interdisciplinary program supported jointly by the Bouvé College of Health Sciences, College of Arts, Media and Design, College of Science, D’Amore-McKim School of Business, College of Social Sciences and Humanities, and Khoury College of Computer Sciences.

 Our interdisciplinary program provides the conceptual and mathematical tools needed to describe and predict networks in an ever-evolving field.
 You’ll learn a range of network-based approaches, and will become proficient in relational (graph-based), mathematical, and algorithmic techniques, as well as fundamental network theories that can be used to explain mechanisms and processes of networks across domains—in physical, technological, informational, and social systems.